-The gas production commencement is postponed because the contract territory is included in the territory of South-Kazakhstan state conservation area, where it is prohibited to perform field facilities construction and development prior to territory separation from the conservation area.
-Currently, starting from 2008, the authorized public bodies perform work on expansion of conservation area borders considering the separation of the contract territory.

-Therefore, Tegis Munai contacted the Ministry of Energy of RK ("ME RK") with the question of the relevance of production period commencement extension, field facilities construction for gas production, postponement of deadline for the implementation of working program and contract's validity period since the issue of contract territory separation is not settled yet.
-In September 2020, the subsurface use expert commission of ME RK decided to postpone the following financing liabilities: education; R&D; social and economic development of the region, and an abandonment was given in terms of working program amendment on investment liabilities under subsurface use contract.
+Commencement activities on gas production are postponed because the contract area is located on the territory of South-Kazakhstan State Conservation Area.
+It is prohibited to perform field facilities construction and development unless the contract area is separated from the conservation area.
+The Group's management is under way to coordinate the expansion of the boundaries of the conservation area, taking into account the separation of the contract area, together with authorised state institutions.
+Management believes that there is a high probability of an affirmative decision in favor of the Group, based on the experience of other companies that are part of Samruk-Kazyna NWF JSC, whose contract areas were also located on the territory of the South Kazakhstan State Conservation area, and they managed to subsequently receive permits to conduct mining.
+Therefore, Tegis Munai contacted the Ministry of Energy of RK ("ME RK") with the request to extend the commencement activities on production, field facilities construction for gas production, postponement of deadline for the implementation of working program and contract's validity period since the issue of contract territory separation is not addressed yet.
+In September 2020, the subsurface use expert commission of ME RK decided to postpone the following financing liabilities: training; R&D; social and economic development of the region.
+At the same time, the resuest to amend the working program on investment liabilities under subsurface use contract has been rejected.

-On 3 December 2020, Tegis Munai has sent an application to the Supreme Court of RK on invalidation of the ME RK abandonment in terms of working program amendment on investment liabilities under subsurface use contract.
-On 30 December 2020, Tegis Munai received force-majeure certificate from the Chamber of Commerce of Kazakhstan LLP comprising Atameken NCE confirming that Tegis Munai is not able to perform subsurface use contract commitments prior to the contract territory separation from the conservation area and is not able to perform subsurface use operations.
-Force-majeure circumstances are in force until the contract territory separation from the conservation area.
+On 3 December 2020, Tegis Munai has sent an application to the Supreme Court of RK on invalidation of the ME RK rejection on working program amendment on investment liabilities under subsurface use contract.
+On 30 December 2020, Tegis Munai received force-majeure certificate from the Chamber of Commerce of Kazakhstan LLP comprising Atameken NCE confirming that Tegis Munai is unable to perform subsurface use contract commitments prior to the contract territory separation from the conservation areas, and is not able to perform subsurface use operations.
+Force-majeure circumstances are in force until the contract territory separation from the conservation areas.